nautobot/nautobot/nautobot/docs/installation/selinux-troubleshootiing.md

 ```
 ## Troubleshoot SELinux

-Troubleshooting SELinux in most instances is straight forward.
+Troubleshooting SELinux in most instances is straightforward.
 Using the `sealert` command to parse `/var/log/audit/audit.log` is the fastest way to pin-point SELinux specific issues.
 In many cases, `sealert` will also provide guidance as to how to resolve the issue.

 ```no-highlight
 # sealert -a /var/log/audit/audit.log